 You may not put too much stock into the shape of logos until you're tasked with creating a design that represents your brand, or finding a professional who can.
 Even then businesses tend to lean towards the psychological meaning behind the colors that will be used first.

 Don't just place those strategically selected colors inside a random shape, though!
-Shapes can have an impact on your brand, as well as intrigue your customers in ways that you didn't even realize.
+Shapes can have an impact on your eCommerce brand, as well as intrigue your customers in ways that you didn't even realize helping to increase the growth of your small eCommerce business.

 Whether you've invested in the best San Diego ecommerce design company to create your logo, or you’re going to make it yourself, here’s what you need to know about shapes.